itplr-kosit/xrechnung-schematron/docs/harmonization-xr-peppol-bis-billing.md

 |   |-- xsl/
 |       |-- peppol-into-xr.xsl (Transformation script for generation of XRechnung rules)
 |       |-- rule-list.xml (Whitelist of Peppol BIS Billing rules to be transferred to XRechnung)
+|   |-- tools/
+|       |-- xr-2-peppol-bis-billing-nrs.xsl (transformation file for creation of National Ruleset)
+|       |-- xr-rules-list.xml (Whitelist of XRechnung business rules to be included in National Ruleset)
+|       |-- xr-variables-list.xml (Blacklist of XR Schematron variables not used in target rule set)
 |-- build/ (temporary files downloaded/created during the build process)
 |   |-- bis/ (Peppol BIS Billing rules downloaded here)
 |   |-- schematron/